 Well that’s kinda what happened to me when I arrived in Trinidad.

-I had no idea what to expect, so it’s unfair to say that my expectations were surpassed, but one thing’s for sure – it quickly became my absolute favourite place in Cuba.
+I had no idea what to expect, so it’s unfair to say that my expectations were surpassed, but one thing’s for sure – it quickly became one of my absolute favourite places to visit in Cuba.

 Located in the southwestern corner of the province of Sancti Spiritus, Trinidad is a unique, perfectly-preserved Spanish colonial settlement where – aside from the tourists and the recently-introduced WiFi – you’d be forgiven for thinking you’d just been transported back to 1850.